USS San Francisco (CA-38): Naval Battle of Guadalcanal

 At about 0400, San Francisco, all her compasses out, followed Helena and Juneau through Sealark Channel en route to Espiritu Santo for initial repairs.

 At about 1000, Juneau's medical personnel transferred to San Francisco to assist in treating the numerous wounded.
 An hour later, Juneau took a torpedo on her port side from I-26, striking in the vicinity of the bridge.
-"The entire ship seemed to explode in one mighty column of brown and white smoke and flame which rose easily a thousand feet in the air.
-The Juneau literally disintegrated."
 San Francisco was hit by several large fragments from Juneau.
 One man was hit and both his legs broken.
-Nothing was seen in the water after the smoke lifted.
 The surviving ships were ordered to keep going without stopping to look for survivors.
-Unfortunately, the 100+ survivors (out of a total complement of 697) of Juneau were forced to wait eight days for rescue while floating in the ocean, undergoing intense shark attacks.
-Only ten survived.

 On the afternoon of 14 November, San Francisco reached Espiritu Santo.
 For her participation in the action of the morning of the 13th, and for that of the night of 11–12 October, she received the Presidential Unit Citation.
 On 18 November, the cruiser sailed for Nouméa, and, on 23 November, she got underway toward the United States.
 She reached San Francisco on 11 December.
 Three days later, repairs were begun at Mare Island Naval Shipyard.

 San Francisco had one current and three future Medal of Honor recipients on board at the time of the Battle of Guadalcanal.
 Captain Cassin Young had received the Medal of Honor for heroism at Pearl Harbor 11 months earlier.
 Rear Admiral Callaghan and Lieutenant Commanders Schonland and McCandless would receive the Medal of Honor at a later date.
 Callaghan was one of three U.S. Navy admirals to receive the Medal of Honor posthumously during World War II along with admirals Isaac Kidd who was killed at Pearl Harbor and Norman Scott who also died in the Battle of Guadalcanal.